Cold-Hardy Sundew Care

 Your sundew will stop growing in late summer, and its leaves will gradually turn black.
 These are signs that your plant will soon be dormant, a similar process when a rose bush goes dormant and drops its leaves in fall.
 Eventually, it will form a small resting bud, called a hibernaculum, resting on the soil surface.
 While dormant, your sundew can withstand episodes of overnight frosts down to 20°F. If daytime temperatures are projected to rise above freezing, you don't need to protect it from these overnight frosts.
 However, protection is required during prolonged freezes to prevent dehydration or freeze drying, regardless of USDA zone.
 Covering your plant with a tarp or black plastic sheet will be sufficient if the freeze is expected to last for a week or less, which is typical for USDA zones 7 and 8.
 Otherwise, mulch may be required if you live in a region where freezing temperature is a way of life, such as in USDA zones 6 and colder.

-CLICK HERE to download a printable version of this page.
+CLICK HERE to download a PDF of this page.